 For me, this is a solid mid-range, which offers a great feel with forehand and backhand approach shots.
 I have seen this disc handles well with anhyzer once it is needed and can also fly straight with a small fade at the end of the flight.
 If you have the arm’s strength, this is a perfect fit for you as it demands power in the throws.

-I also feel that this disc is good for upshots.
+I also feel that this disc is great for upshots.
 Since it’s pretty overstable, it will give the player more control during the throw.
-If you want the mid-range shots to take flight accurately with a slight hook towards the end of the flight, I will highly recommend the Vector.
+If you want the mid-range shots to take flight accurately with a slight hook towards the end of the flight, I would highly recommend the Inca.
 It is a smooth flyer and a great disc overall.

-If you try to inspect its physical attributes, it comes with a hard bead plastic and a dome design.
-It will give more comfort and provide a better grip to the hand once it is being used.
-Aside from providing a great feel, it can also give the thrower the confidence he needs with the comfort it provides before throwing the shots.
+If you try to inspect its physical attributes, it comes with a bead and an almost flat-top design.
+It provides a comfortable grip to the hand once in hand.
+Aside from providing a great feel, it can also give the thrower the confidence and comfort he or she needs while throwing.

-Generally, the mid-range disc is similar to the putter disc when it comes to flying pattern.
+Generally, the mid-range disc is similar to the putter disc when it comes to flight path.
 The only difference is that the mid-range disc flies farther and has a little more fade at the end of the flight.
-Although this disc flies farther than the putter disc, it still shorter when compared to the fairway or driver disc.
+Although this disc flies farther than the putter disc, it is still shorter when compared to the fairway driver or distance driver disc.

 I have been mentioning in this review the ability of the midranges to take straight flight, glide, and even shape shots.
-For this reason, a typical midrange disc has the ability to go inside 300 feet when being thrown by the regular player.
-But for the elite one, the midranges can reach as far as 450 feet when being thrown by professional players.
+For this reason, a typical midrange disc has the ability to go inside 300 feet when thrown by the average player.
+But for the elite one, the midranges can reach as far as 450 feet when being by professional players.

 When it comes to flight ratings, the midrange disc usually has a speed rating ranging from 2 to 6 which is normal.
-In terms of glide, the disc normally has a higher rating compared to the other type of disc.
-To simplify, low-speed rating and high glide generally describes the overall flight rating of the mid-range discs.
+In terms of glide, the disc normally has a higher rating compared to the other types of disc.
+To simplify, low-speed rating and high glide generally describe the overall flight rating of the mid-range discs.

-Before choosing a mid-range disc to be used in the game, it is essential to know the different factors that will affect the type of disc you will put in your game bag.
-The type of mid-range disc can affect your game as well as the weight of the disc.
-The plastic used in the manufacturing, as well as the durability of the disc, will also affect the quality of its flight which in turn affects every aspect of your game.
+Before choosing a midrange disc to use in the game, it is essential to know the different factors that will affect the type of disc you want to use in your game bag.
+The type of midrange disc can affect your game as well as the weight of the disc.
+The plastic used in the manufacturing, as well as the durability of the disc, which also affects the quality of its flight; which essentially affects every aspect of your game.

 Types of Mid-Range Disc

-If you are new to the game and does not know the different type of mid-range disc, then this will be a great chance for you to learn the right mid-range disc for your game.
-Generally, there are 3 types of the mid-range disc to choose from.
+If you are new to the game and do not know the different type of midrange discs, then this will be a great chance for you to learn the about the right midrange discs for your game.
+Generally, there are 3 types of the midrange disc to choose from.
 They are the following:

-Stable Mid-Range Disc: This type of mid-range discs is known to being straight and accurate while offering more control to the player.
-When thrown, the stable mid-range disc will hold a straight line without many turns.
+Stable Mid-Range Disc: This type of mid-range discs is known for being straight and accurate while offering more control to the player.
+When thrown, the stable mid-range disc will hold a straight line without much of a turn.
 It also comes with a more reliable fade to the left as it slows down at the end of the flight.
 Essentially it fades just as much as it has turned (for a right-hand-backhand throw, the disc will turn to the right and fade to the left).

-Overstable Mid-Range Disc: This mid-range disc can fade pretty well at the end of all the shots and every player must devise a plan around it when throwing his shots.
+Overstable Mid-Range Disc: This midrange disc can fade pretty hard at the end of its flight, and every player must devise a plan around it when throwing their shots.

-Understable Mid-Range Disc: This type of mid-range disc is for turnover shots because it offers more sensitivity in the flight speed compared to the others.
+Understandable Mid-Range Disc: This type of midrange disc is used for turnover shots because it offers more sensitivity in the flight speed compared to the others.

 Please take note that some players will use one over the other based on their preference.
-Depending on your playing style and the disc golf course, choosing a stable, overstable, or understandable mid-range disc with a fly pattern and fly chart will all depend on the disc that you like.
+Depending on your play style and the disc golf course, choosing a stable, overstable, or understandable midrange disc will all depend on the disc that you like.
 Furthermore, when making your shot, throw the disc that you can control to give yourself a good approach.
 Precision is the key in every shot, especially on technical wooded courses.

-My advice for beginners is that they need to choose a stable or slightly overstable disc with predictable fade and low speed.
-The disc should also have a decent glide that should be easy for a beginner’s arm.
-The rating should be around 5-6-7 in which the disc will only require less power to throw the shot.
-Lastly, a premium or good plastic is highly recommended for newbies.
+My advice for beginners is that they need to choose a stable or slightly overstable disc with a predictable fade and low speed.
+The disc should also have a decent glide allowing for an easier throw for a beginner.
+The rating should be around 4-5, this disc will require less power to throw the shot.
+Lastly, premium or good plastic is highly recommended for newbies.

-During practice, I am advising you to work on your form.
-Remember this, if you can get neutral on understable midranges to fly straight, you know you are on the right track.
+During practice, I advise you to work on your form.
+Remember this, if you can get an understandable midrange to fly straight, you know you are on the right track.
 Take a stack of discs with you out of the field and do not leave until they are flying nicely.
-It sounds cliche but practice makes perfect.
+It sounds cliche but this type of practice makes perfect.

 Weight of Mid-Range Disc

-The weight of the disc can also be a factor when choosing the right one for your mid-range game.
+The weight of the disc can also be a factor when choosing the right one for your midrange game.
 Ultimately, you need to choose the weight depending on your arm’s strength and your throwing technique.
-You should also take into consideration what type of flight you are going for when taking your throw.
+You should also take into consideration what type of flight you are looking to achieve; hyzer line, straight shot, or turnover.
 Lastly, the wind in the course will also play a key factor in choosing the weight of your mid-range disc.

-Mid-range discs with lighter weights can be thrown harder easily to a far distance and are more sensitive from form issues when the player is taking the shots.
-They are also more vulnerable to wind play because they do not hold up well to the wind.
-Lastly, lighter midrange discs can glide a little better and are usually less stable compared to the heavier ones.
+Midrange discs with lighter weights can be thrown harder more easily but are more sensitive to form issues when the player is taking the shots.
+They are also more vulnerable to wind affecting the disc, it has less mass to fight the wind.
+Lastly, lighter midrange discs can glide a little better and are usually less stable compared to heavier ones.

-My advice as a long time disc golf player is that you need to go heavier on midrange shots.
+My advice as a long-time disc golf player is that you need to go heavier on midrange shots.
 The obvious reason is that the purpose of the midrange is not about distance but accuracy in the throw.
 I generally like max or near-maximum weight for mid-range shots when I am trying to throw some branches and need some accuracy on windy courses.
-I always feel that the more weighted the mid-range disc are, the better for my performance.
+I always feel that the more weighted the mid-range disc is, the better for my performance.

 Plastic / Durability

-The type of plastic and its durability also serves as a factor when choosing your mid-range disc.
-The plastic made in a disc makes a big difference in terms of its quality and if you combined it with the weight, it can make two different discs feel and act differently.
-The most important thing to the player is the feel of the disc to the type of plastic and the weight of the disc.
+The type of plastic and its durability also serve as a factor when choosing your mid-range disc.
+The plastic of a disc can make a big difference in terms of its stability and if you combine it with the weight, it can make two different discs feel and act differently.
+The most important thing to the player is the feel of the disc, the weight of the disc, and the durability of the disc.

-Without a doubt, the best mid range disc can help elevate your game to the next level.
-Constantly working on your forms and the quality of your throw will come a long way in the development of your skills and abilities as a disc golfer.
-Keep on practicing and working on your techniques while using the right disc to be able to be the best player that you can be in the field.
+Without a doubt, the best midrange disc can help elevate your game to the next level.
+Constantly working on your throwing form will come a long way in the development of your skills and abilities as a disc golfer.
+Keep on practicing and working on your technique while using the right disc to be able to be the best player that you can be out on the course.